Fibaro Home Center 2 vs 3 comparison

 Table source: Vesternet

 You might wonder what the table shows and, more importantly, why it matters!
-We’ll explain all of this as it will help you compare the Fibaro Home Center 2 vs 3.
+We’ll explain these features in detail, as it will help you compare the Fibaro Home Center 2 vs 3.

 Scenes

-Imagine, you always get home at 5:30 pm and so you want your Fibaro system to warm your home, turn on the hallway light and put the kettle on.
+Imagine, you always get home at 5:30 pm.
+So, you want your Fibaro system to warm your home, turn on the hallway light and put the kettle on.
 To get your system to complete these tasks, you need to set up a Scene.

-Fibaro Home Center Controllers offer three ways to create Scenes: Graphical Block Editor Scenes, Magic Scenes and LUA Scenes.
+Fibaro Home Center Controllers offer three ways to create Scenes: Block Scenes, Magic Scenes and LUA Scenes.

 Magic Scenes